CelebalTartan/flask-redis-queue/README.md

 6. Replace the deleted .yml file with the cicd.yml file in the .github\workspaces directory by making necessary changes in the secrets, Dockerfile name, Azure container app/ DockerHub Login server name and branch name.

+7. When logging in to DockerHub instead of Azure Container Registry, replace the registry URL `acr-name.azurecr.io` with `docker.io`.
+Specifically, replace `workshopforredisflaskappln.azurecr.io` with `docker.io`.

 By following these steps, you will have deleted the existing .yml file and replaced it with the cicd.yml file from the repository.
 Additionally, you will have taken note of the required secrets for further configuration or reference.

+Now, whenever you push changes to the main branch, the cicd.yml file will trigger the continuous integration and continuous deployment (CI/CD) flow.

 ### How to push docker image to Azure container registry or docker [Optional]